-Abdominal rigidity is a stiffness of your stomach muscles that occurs when the abdomen is touched.
-This is an involuntary response to prevent pain caused by pressure on your abdomen.
-Another term for this protective mechanism is “guarding.”
+Abdominal rigidity is stiffness of your stomach muscles that worsens when you touch, or someone else touches, your abdomen.
+It’s an involuntary response to prevent pain caused by pressure on your abdomen.

 If you have abdominal rigidity, you should see your doctor right away.

 Abdominal rigidity and pain often occur together.
 Every condition that causes abdominal pain can cause guarding.
 Disorders of your abdominal organs can cause abdominal pain.
-Organs inside your abdomen include your:
+The location of pain depends on the location of the organ causing the problem.

 Problems with your pelvic organs can also cause abdominal pain.
 Your pelvic organs include:

-The causes of abdominal pain (and rigidity) can be different based on age.
+The causes of abdominal pain — and rigidity — can be different based on age.
+Adults, primarily older adults, may experience:

 - abscess inside the abdomen